seebeen/letter-avatars/readme.txt

 == Changelog ==

+== 2.1 ==
+* Improvement: Improved color randomization functions
+* New Feature: Colors are now calculated from e-mail hash

 = 2.0 =
 * **Fully reworked codebase**
 * New Feature: Same color for repeated comments by same author